dwweiss/grayboxes/README.md

 _grayboxes_ contributes to the creation and evaluation of [white](https://github.com/dwweiss/grayboxes/wiki/2.-White-box-model) box, [gray](https://github.com/dwweiss/grayboxes/wiki/3.-Gray-box-model) box and [black](https://github.com/dwweiss/grayboxes/wiki/4.-Black-box-model) box models of physical and chemical transport phenomena.
 Gray box models

-- are hybrids of theory-driven and data-driven (empirical) submodels
+- are hybrids of theory-driven and data-driven submodels

-- can have adjustable [degrees of blackness](https://github.com/dwweiss/grayboxes/wiki/5.-Model-evaluation#52-degree-of-model-blackness) (the blacker, the more data driven)
+- can have adjustable [degrees of blackness](https://github.com/dwweiss/grayboxes/wiki/5.-Model-evaluation#52-degree-of-model-blackness) (the blacker, the more data-driven)

 - are compatible to all [operations](https://github.com/dwweiss/grayboxes/wiki/6.-Operations-on-model#61-operations) of the _grayboxes_ library: